kognifai/Galore/SDK-documentation/Pipeline Operations.md

 So based on the above, one can see that the output sample set can have a number of channels that depends on the number of input channels and the number of groups per channel.

-For example, for a  sample set with 2 channels, the following tql command:
+For example, for a  sample set with 2 channels, the following TQL command:

 ````
 input ~sampleset |> groupdata 2 4